 I'm not a big Star Wars fan.
 Like most movie lovers born post 1977 I did, to some degree, grow up on the original trilogy, but these days those films - much as I respect The Empire Strikes Back - hold little importance for me.
 The relationship I had to them last time I saw them was like meeting an old primary school friend for the first time in twenty years and realising you don't have much to say to each other anymore.
-It's not that they're suddenly bad films (well, except Jedi, though I reject the word 'suddenly' there), but they have no real relevance to me any more.
+It's not that they're suddenly bad films (well, except Jedi, though I reject the word 'suddenly' there), but they have no great relevance to me any more.

 Given this, I was entirely ambivalent about seeing The Force Awakens; the seventh chapter of the saga and the first to be made without any input from franchise creator George Lucas.
 Ultimately I saw it because it was the screening that fitted into my day at the cinema.

 The film picks up 30 years after the events of Return of the Jedi.
 Luke Skywalker is missing, presumed (in some quarters) dead and a new power; The First Order has risen in place of the Empire.
 Early on a stormtrooper, soon renamed Finn, (John Boyega) abandons his post and he, a scavenger named Rey (Daisy Ridley) and a droid called BB-8 become targets for Kylo Ren (Adam Driver), the most powerful Jedi in the First Order.
 This throws them into an adventure that also involves many of the characters from the original trilogy.

 The good news is that if you're a Star Wars fan then I imagine that The Force Awakens is everything you'd ever dreamed it would be and then some.
 At the very least, even for a non-fan like myself, this is largely a very entertaining and engaging film, one that deserves to sit near the top of the pile in the franchise.
 It is, however, flawed in a lot of ways.